-If you’re thinking ‘can I still get life insurance over 60…?’, the simple answer is ‘yes’.
+Can you still get life insurance over 60?
+The simple answer is yes.

 However, as we age the more expensive life insurance becomes.
 Basically, the older you get, the greater the risk to the insurer and so the higher the premium.
 But don’t let that put you off.
-Life insurance over 60 is potentially a key financial planning tool that can start from as little as £4 a month.
+Over 60s life insurance is potentially a key financial planning tool that can start from less than £4 a month.

-What is the best life insurance for the over 60s?
+What is the best life insurance for a 60 year old?

-1. Over 60s life insurance with no medical questions - is more commonly known as over 50 life insurance, but don’t hold that against it.
+1. Over 60s life insurance without a medical - More commonly known as over 50 life insurance, but don’t hold that against it.
 With these plans there are no medical questions to answer.
 The state of your health doesn’t matter, you won’t be turned down and it guarantees to payout when you die.

 2. Whole of life insurance with medical and lifestyle questions - If you’re happy to answer questions about your health and lifestyle, then a regular whole of life insurance plan may be worth considering.
-The application process is longer however if you are accepted, the cash sum could be 30% bigger than with a guaranteed over 50 plan.
+The application process is longer, however if you are accepted, the cash sum could be 30% bigger than with guaranteed over 60 life cover.

-Guaranteed life insurance plans are an option if you want to leave some money when you die but would rather not have to go through any medical or lifestyle checks.
-As long as you are aged 50 to 80* and live in the UK, you are guaranteed to be accepted.
+It may be worth having life insurance after 60.
+For example, Over 60s life insurance is an option if you want to leave some money when you die but would rather not have to go through any medical or lifestyle checks.
+As long as you are aged 50 to 80 (up to 85 with SunLife and live in the UK, you are guaranteed to be accepted.
 The application process is quick and simple and provided you abide by the terms of your policy, a cash sum is guaranteed to be paid out.

 This money could be used to: